|Create & Edit Video Subtitles

 - Load your video file

-Use the Add Media button in the top left corner of VideoPad's window to select and load your video file.
+Click the Add File button in the Home tab toolbar to select and load your video file.

 - Add clip to sequence

-When your video file is loaded to the project, it will appear in the Media List on the left.
-Right-click on your file and select "Add item(s) to Sequence".
+When your video file is loaded to the project, it will appear in the Video Files bin to the left of the preview panes.
+Right-click on your file and select "Place on Sequence".
 You can also press Ctrl+E on your keyboard.

 Your video will now appear on the sequence.
 You are ready to start working with subtitles.